isabella232/api-lab/rest.md

 In this exercise we will issue a simple _GET_ request to familiarize ourselves with the simplest form of a REST call.

-1. Click on _Exercise 1.1 GET request_
+1. Click on _Exercise 1.1 GET request_ in the _Lab 1 - REST_ folder:

     ![Exercise 1.1](img/lab1/ex-1.1-start.png)

-2. Observe the selected method is _GET_ and next to it is the URL.
+2. Observe the selected method is _GET_ and next to it is the [URL](https://en.wikipedia.org/wiki/Uniform_Resource_Locator).
+The URL in this example starts with `https` which is the _scheme_ which indicates the HTTP protocol over secure communication or [HTTPS](https://en.wikipedia.org/wiki/HTTPS).
+This is followed by the _hostname_ in which this case is `httpbin.org`.
+Lastly there is the _path_ which designates a specific _resource_.

 3. Click on _Send_ button to initiate the call.